kszewc/viAFM/README.md

-# vAFM
+# viAFM
-vAFM.py is a python script to generate a whole set of inputs to Virtual Atomic Force Microscopy.
+viAFM.py is a python script to generate a whole set of inputs to Virtual Atomic Force Microscopy.
 In other words, it automates the preparation of inputs for multi-directional Steered Molecular Dynamics simulations.
 Ultimately, it will be run automatically by the browser.

 Before run...
 --------------------------